 Perhaps you have heard that question before.
 In the midst of a generation of radical change we ask, what is the Church’s future?
-We are moving into 2020, so what will it look like in say 2050?
+What will it look like in say 2050?
 What direction is it likely to take?
 Will attendances in the UK indeed drop by 90% as predicted?
 We can make educated guesses based on current trends but ultimately it is unknown.
 Does the future have a Church?
 When we ask that question, it often tends to assume that the world of the future is more certain than the church of the future.
 In fact, the reverse is the case.
 We may not know all that will happen to the Church but we know that it will endure.

 At the end of Psalm 102 the psalmist is wrestling in prayer for the Church.
 He also has a sense of his own mortality and prays not to be taken away in the midst of his days on earth.
 His faith is strengthened by various arguments drawn from Christ’s eternal, omnipotent and unchangeable being (Psalm 102:24-27 is applied to Christ in Hebrews 1:11-12).
 This passage shows that our grief for the afflictions the Church experiences is not fruitless.
 Our prayers are heard and answered.
 In this updated extract, David Dickson explains how these truths provide great comfort for us.
 They give us a solid assurance that the Church will endure from one generation to another (Psalm 102:28).
 The foundation for this is Christ’s eternal, omnipotent and unchangeable being.